Geometry of the minimal spanning tree of a random $3$-regular graph: Introduction

-An upper bound of the order $n^{1/3}$ on the diameter of the MST of $K_n$ was proved in \cite{addarioberry-broutin-reed}: Let $M_{\infty}^{n,\er}$ be the MST of $K_n$ constructed using i.i.d. continuous edge weights, and denote by $\diam(M_{\infty}^{n,\er})$ the maximum tree distance between vertices of $M_{\infty}^{n,\er}$.
+An upper bound of the order $n^{1/3}$ on the diameter of the MST of $K_n$ was proved in \cite{addarioberry-broutin-reed}: Let $M_{\infty}^{n,\er}$ be\footnote{ \ch{Here, the superscript `$\er$' is being used to refer to the \erdos random graph.
+The reason behind using this notation will become clear in Section~\ref{sec:alternate-description-M}.}} the MST of $K_n$ constructed using i.i.d. continuous edge weights, and denote by $\diam(M_{\infty}^{n,\er})$ the maximum tree distance between vertices of $M_{\infty}^{n,\er}$.
 Then $\diam(M_{\infty}^{n,\er})=O_P(n^{1/3})$.
 Nachmias and Peres \cite{nachmias-peres-diameter} showed that the diameter of the largest component of the critical \erdos random graph is $\Theta_P(n^{1/3})$.
-There is a natural coupling between MSTs and percolation (see Observation \ref{observation:percolation} in Section \ref{sec:prim}), which together with the above result gives a matching lower bound :
+There is a natural coupling between MSTs and percolation (see Observation~\ref{observation:percolation}), which together with the above result gives a matching lower bound :

 Then a stronger result was proved in \cite{AddBroGolMie13}, where the scaling limit of $M_{\infty}^{n,\er}$ viewed as a metric measure space was obtained.
-We state this result in the following theorem.
+We state this result in the following theorem. \ch{We refer the reader to Section~\ref{sec:gh-mc} for the definition of the Gromov-Hausdorff-Prokhorov topology.}

 \begin{thm}[Scaling limit of the MST of the complete graph \cite{AddBroGolMie13}] View $M_{\infty}^{n,\er}$ as a random metric measure space by endowing it with the tree distance and the uniform probability measure on its vertices.
 Then there exists a random compact metric measure space $\cM$ such that